 Skills for Emergency Medical Technology/Technician (EMT Paramedic) Majors

-emergency medical technology/technician (EMT paramedic) majors are found most commonly in careers in which the following skills are important:
+A major in emergency medical technology/technician (EMT paramedic) prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.